Driving Quality Applications is What We Do Best

 Powerful online tools (from social media and live, interactive webinars)

-Last year, 60% of our committee members had a job before the end of the academic year, 50% of those were directly with our clients.
+Each year typically 60% of our committee members had a job before the end of the academic year, be that an Internship, Industrial Placement or Graduate job.

 Of our student membership across the UK: